Chelmsford: Places of interest

 Hylands House and Park, just to the west of the city, are a country house and parkland which were saved from dereliction after being purchased by the local council in 1966, after the death of the last private owner, and is now open to the public.
 Dating from 1730, the house was much damaged by fire and vandalism by the time of the sale, but has since been completely restored by Chelmsford City Council and is now available for weddings and other private hires including conferences.
 The 574 acre park was landscaped by Humphry Repton has hosted a wide range of community events, including the annual music festival V Festival.
 The 21st World Scout Jamboree 2007 was held at Hylands Park from 27 July to 8 August 2007.
 Within the grounds which comprise woodland, rolling grassland and lakes is a large children's play area with adjoining car parking.
+BBC Radio 2 in the Park will be held there in September 2025.

 Chelmsford Museum in Oaklands Park, off Moulsham Street, is a local history and industrial heritage museum which incorporates the Essex Regiment Museum.
 A major £5 million extension and redevelopment scheme opened in January 2010 and the museum now includes exhibits and interactive displays focusing on Crompton, Marconi, and Hoffmann, as well as illustrating the development of the town and city from prehistory up to modern times.
 Further development in 2019 upgraded the museum to include new visitor facilities as well as new exhibits from the Saxon burial site at Broomfield.
 A second site at Sandford Mill – Chelmsford's former waterworks – displays further exhibits from Chelmsford's telecommunications, electrical engineering and rolling bearings industries.